-- 1. The Employer shall provide two (2) sets of structural firefighting pants, turnout coats, boots, gloves, hood(s), and gear bags, one (1) helmet, one (1) flashlight, and whatever standard safety equipment needed by the Employee and agreed to by the Safety Committee.
+- 1. The Employer shall provide line staff with two (2) sets of structural firefighting pants, turnout coats, boots, gloves, hood(s), and gear bags, one (1) helmet, one (1) flashlight, and whatever standard safety equipment needed by the Employee and agreed to by the Safety Committee.
 The employer shall provide 2 sets of wildland pants, wildland shirt, and wildland gloves.
 In addition, the Employer will replace turnouts and safety equipment on an as needed basis when the Employer determines they are worn out, are no longer serviceable, or have been grossly contaminated. - 2.
 The uniforms, turnouts and safety equipment will conform to all current safety standards such as, but not limited to, NFPA, OSHA, NIOSH and FEMA, etc. - 3.
-The Employer shall provide each Employee a uniform allowance of one thousand and one hundred dollars (\$1,100) for each year of this Agreement.
+The Employer shall provide each bargaining member Employee a uniform allowance of one thousand and one hundred dollars (\$1,100) for each year of this Agreement.
 Each yearly allowance shall be paid in two (2) equal lump sure payments, one on the first pay period in June of each year and the second on the first pay period of December of each year. - 4.
 The Employer shall provide two (2) washers and one (1) dryer at each career staffed station.
-One washer shall be designated for non-contaminated items, and one washer shall be designated for contaminated items. - The Employer shall be responsible for the cleaning of all uniforms contaminated by any materials requiring decontamination that are not replaced as provided in Section 1 of this Article. - 6.
+One washer shall be designated for non-contaminated items, and one washer shall be designated for contaminated items. - 5.
+The Employer shall be responsible for the cleaning of all uniforms contaminated by any materials requiring decontamination that are not replaced as provided in Section 1 of this Article. - 6.
 The Employer shall reimburse the Employee for the cost of repairing or replacing personal property which is lost, damaged, or destroyed at fires or related emergencies in the performance of his/her duties.
 The reimbursement shall be made within thirty (30) days from approval of the claim.
 The list of personal property shall include and be limited to prescription eyeglasses, including non-disposable contact lenses, watches, and multipurpose tools (e.g., Leatherman, Gerber).

-7. Any claims will be submitted to the Safety Committee for review and approval or denial.
-Reimbursement amounts shall be limited to one hundred twenty-five dollars (\$125.00) per claim for prescription eyewear; fifty dollars (\$50.00) per claim for watches and multipurpose tools; and two hundred fifty dollars (\$250) in aggregate within the contract year.
+- 7. Any claims will be submitted to the Safety Committee for review and approval or denial.
+Reimbursement amounts shall be limited to one hundred twenty-five dollars (\$125.00) per claim for prescription eyewear; fifty dollars (\$50.00) per claim for watches and multipurpose tools; and two hundred fifty dollars (\$250) in aggregate within the contract year. - 8.
+The Employer shall provide wildland division employees with 2 sets of wildland pants, wildland shirt, helmet, pack, and wildland gloves.
+In addition, the Employer will replace PPE and safety equipment on an as needed basis when the Employer determines they are worn out, are no longer serviceable, or have been grossly contaminated.